 "It's the start of a season I've been dreaming about for ten years.
 I wanted to win, I knew I could do it and I did it, I didn't let the opportunity pass me by".

 "Fernando was very strong.
 If we can continue at this pace he will be my biggest rival.
-But let's not be under any illusions: Ferrari is there and maybe McLaren as well, which also did not get a great result".
+But let's not delude ourselves: Ferrari is there and maybe McLaren as well, which also didn’t get a great result".

 In addition to talent, he has also shown great confidence.